 “IORMA has a strong, experienced and forward looking Executive Board, Management Board and Advisory Board”

-John has a long career history as Chairman, CEO and Director within the Retail Distance Selling Industry including major Enterprises such as the United Kingdom’s Royal Mail, Great Universal Stores plc (incorporating Burberrys, Experian, Yodel Home Delivery and the UK’s leading catalogue and online operation, now Shop Direct) along with advisory roles with the UK Government and the European Commission.
+John has a long career history as Chairman, CEO and Director within the Retail Distance Selling Industry including major Enterprises such as the United Kingdom’s Royal Mail, Great Universal Stores plc (incorporating Burberrys, Experian, Yodel Home Delivery and the UK’s leading catalogue and online operation (now known as Very) along with advisory roles with the UK Government and the European Commission.

 John is also an experienced International Speaker on Innovation within the Global Retailing and Global eCommerce Sectors and has won several Awards relating to developments and Innovation within these sectors.